 Brian is a real estate investor and business entrepreneur.
 Brian worked in the oil and gas industry for 3 years as a health, safety, and environmental trainer before buying a property management company, which he currently operates out of Watford City, North Dakota.
-He has a Bachelors degree from Montana State University in Health and Human Performance and Mass Communication.
-Brian has been involved in mission work for 5 years; serving on various projects in Brazil and Ethiopia.
+Brian has a Bachelor’s degree from Montana State University in Health and Human Performance and Mass Communication.
+He has been involved in mission work for 5 years, serving on various projects in Brazil and Ethiopia.

 Clayton and his wife Karri live in Billings, Montana with their 5 children.
 After over fourteen years of working with Stillwater Mining Company, Clay left that position to spend more time with his wife and young children, and to focus on their businesses.
 Clayton and Karri each have an entrepreneurial spirit.
-Together the Sweets have several small businesses including childcare, real-estate rentals, and construction, and they are currently in the process of starting another business venture.
+Together the Sweets have several small businesses including childcare, real-estate rentals, and construction.
 When he is not at work or with his family, you can usually find him at his church where he is involved in different ministries.
 With God as his guide, Clayton combines his many years of experience in business and construction, and his wife’s vast knowledge of working with children.
 This, he believes, makes being a part of the Tomorrow Come family is a perfect fit for his life.
-Clay knows that God will continue to use these things for His good, and is excited to be a part of Tomorrow Come.

-Willie has worked in agriculture for 23 years as a crop adviser and agronomist.
+Willie has worked in agriculture for more than 20 years as a crop adviser and agronomist.
 He has a Bachelor of Science in Crop and Soil Science from Oregon State University.
-Willie has been on 5 mission trips to Ethiopia, as well as Brazil and Bolivia.
-Willie has a wife, Jennifer, and daughter, Julianna.
+Willie has been on many mission trips to Ethiopia, as well as Brazil and Bolivia with his wife, Jennifer, and daughter, Julianna.
 Julianna has been on two mission trips to Ethiopia and currently attends University of Montana Western as a Pre-Med student.
 Willie and family reside in Cascade, Montana, and sponsor Kiya and Birqi.

 Hanna Gov Ari

 Hanna was born and raised in Israel, where she completed medical school.
 She relocated with her family to the US 17 years ago, and completed her residency at UAMS in rural Arkansas.
-She has been an associate professor at the Family and Community Medicine Department, in Columbia, MO. for 10 years, where she loves taking care of patients of all ages.
+Hanna has been an associate professor in the Family and Community Medicine Department, in Columbia, MO. for 10 years, where she loves taking care of patients of all ages.
 Over the last several years, she developed a passion for global medicine, traveling to various places such as Nicaragua, India, Haiti, the Philippines, Ethiopia and Jamaica, where she sees patients in clinics and teaches at the local medical schools.
 Hanna instantly fell in love with Ethiopia the first time she visited the country back in 2014.
-It started as another medical mission, but she ended up falling in love with the kids of New Hope, and she has been back three additional times.
+It started as another medical mission, but she ended up falling in love with the kids of New Hope, and she has been back many additional times.
 Ethiopia, New Hope, and the kids there are a big part of her heart and her life, and it was only natural for her to join Tomorrow Come Foundation.
 She is hoping to continue building strong relationships with the kids, support them emotionally and help shape their lives and their futures.
-In addition, Hanna is also planning to continue collaborating with the local medical school in Ethiopia, and hopefully create more opportunities for sharing knowledge and experiences.
-She sponsors Obsaa, Alem and Dejene.
+In addition, Hanna is also planning to continue collaborating with the local medical schools in Ethiopia, and hopefully create more opportunities for sharing knowledge, education and experiences.

 Ron, married to Becky, graduated from Montana State University in Microbiology and was the Billings and Beyond Pastor for Faith Chapel.
 He is involved in all forms of ministry both locally and internationally.
 He has led many mission teams to Guatemala, Brazil, Belize, Ethiopia and several times to the Philippines.
 He believes that with God all things are possible and finds it a privilege to help those less fortunate than ourselves to go further in life than their current status and opportunities would allow or offer.